GhofraneSoltani/Knowledge-Gaph-Based-Recommendation-System/README.md

 🤝 Contact Informations: Feel free to reach out to me on LinkedIn:https://www.linkedin.com/in/ghofranesoltani/ or via email at ghofranesoltani29@gmail.com

 # Concerning Knowledge-Gaph-Based-Recommendation-System project
 Development of a Conceptual graph Based Recommendation System for monitoring Project Risk Management issues : Ontology  Learning
+Pre-processing and analysis of data from unstructured text (two documents: PMBOK and PMI) to automatically create an OWL ontology file.
+Then, evaluate the extracted knowledge and establish a system of recommendations for managing a project.
 Keywords : NLP/GNN/LSTM/computer vision techniques/transformers (Bert/roberta)